 - 148. Form and Function in Livestock.
 2 semester hours.
 First semester.

 A detailed study of animal form and type; influence of type upon function; special training in presenting orally the relative merits of animals of all breeds.
 Six hours of laboratory a week.
 Prerequisite: An.
-Husb.
-141. - 155.
-Principles of Feeding.
+Husb. - 141.
+155. Principles of Feeding.
 3 semester hours.
 Each semester and summer.

-The digestive system and processes of nutrition; origin, chemical analysis, and feeding values of different feeds; nutritive requirements for maintenance, growth, and production of farm animals.
+The digestive system and processes of nutrition; origin, chemical analysis, and feeding values of different feeds; nutritive requirements - analysis, and feeding values of different feeds; nutritive requirements for maintenance, growth, and production of farm animals.
 Three hours of recitation a week.
 Prerequisite: Chem.
 310 or equivalent.